 However, measurement of large-scale biological data is noisy by nature.
-To address this problem, DFG assumes that the measured gene expression level yt is generated from an underlying, hidden state of “true” mRNA expression as zt with a Gaussian noise term (Fig. 5A).
-DFG infers function f, which describes how true expression levels of predictor genes z(t) at time t influence the change in true gene expression level of gene i ( zit ) from time t to time t+1 (see the equation in Fig. 5A).
+To address this problem, DFG assumes that the measured gene expression level yt is generated from an underlying, hidden state of “true” mRNA expression zt plus a Gaussian noise term (Fig. 5A).
+DFG infers function f, which describes how true expression levels of predictor genes z(t) at time t influence the change in true expression level of gene i ( zit ) from time t to time t+1 (see the equation in Fig. 5A).
 I will train the model with the first 9 time points to solve the best function f to explain the expression pattern of each regulated gene i (Fig. 5B).
 To validate the “trained” model, I will use the learnt function f to predict the change of expression level of gene i in the last time point.
-I will then compare it to the experimentally observed value to test the predictive power of the learnt model (Fig. 5C).
-Finally, if N predictor genes influence the gene expression level of gene i, an inferred causal regulatory edge can be drawn between these N predictor genes and gene i.
+I will then compare the predicted value to the experimentally observed value to test the predictive power of the learnt model (Fig. 5C).
+Finally, if N predictor genes influence the expression level of gene i, an inferred causal regulatory edge can be drawn between these N predictor genes and gene i.
 The union of such edges results in an overall gene regulatory network.

 To test the hypothesis that adding epigenetic regulators (such as SDG8) will improve predictive network modeling, I will first identify epigenetic regulators among the sugar responsive genes from the time-series data, which comprise the gene universe for predictive gene network modeling.
-This will be based on published annotation of epigenetic regulators including but not limited to HMT, HDM, HAT and HDAC gene families .
+This will be based on published annotation of epigenetic regulators including but not limited to HMT, HDM, HAT and HDAC gene families [34, 36, 64].
 These epigenetic regulators in addition to TFs [65] will be used as predictors to create a learned gene network model and gene network (Fig. 2).
 As control, I will also run DFG with only transcription factors as predictors [65] (Fig. 2), as previously described in [12], which will generate gene network models and a resultant gene network.
 These two network models will be compared in their network properties, subnetwork(s) of key genes, success rate in predicting left-out time-point, and in vivo validation with published transgenic experimental data if available (to estimate precision and recall), to test if epigenetic regulators help yield a better gene network.